-The rehabilitation and modernization of the exterior facade and the ticketing hall is designed to provide an improved, efficient, and user-friendly passenger experience at Cleveland Hopkins International.
-Additionally, the project will improve terminal safety, sustainability, and security.
+The rehabilitation and modernization of the exterior facade and the ticketing hall provides an improved, efficient, and user-friendly passenger experience at Cleveland Hopkins International.
+Additionally, the project improves terminal safety, sustainability, and security.

-Approximately 900 lineal feet of the airport’s exterior façade will be modernized and upgraded at both the upper ticketing level and lower baggage level.
-The project will provide enhancements to the exterior and vestibule lighting; canopy extensions at the terminal entry vestibules and passenger loading and unloading areas along the roadway curb; canopy fascia and ceiling and column cover upgrades; new doorway vestibules; electronic media locations; security CCTV re-installation; replacement of the exterior front window system; and recommendations for terminal curb signage support locations.
+Approximately 900 lineal feet of the airport’s exterior façade has been modernized and upgraded at both the upper ticketing level and lower baggage level.
+The project provides enhancements to the exterior and vestibule lighting; canopy extensions at the terminal entry vestibules and passenger loading and unloading areas along the roadway curb; canopy fascia and ceiling and column cover upgrades; new doorway vestibules; electronic media locations; security CCTV re-installation; replacement of the exterior front window system; and recommendations for terminal curb signage support locations.

 The ticketing hall rehabilitation includes installation of new terrazzo flooring throughout the ticketing and security checkpoint areas, ceiling and lighting design improvements, and replacement of wall and column finishes.